François III de La Rochefoucauld

-François III, Count of La Rochefoucauld, prince of Marcillac, count of Roucy and baron of Verteuil (1521 - 24 August 1572) was a French courtier and soldier, serving as gentleman-in-ordinary to the king's chamber.
+François III, Count of La Rochefoucauld, prince of Marcillac, count of Roucy and baron of Verteuil (1521 – 24 August 1572) was a French courtier and soldier, serving as gentleman-in-ordinary to the king's chamber.
 He was a friend of Charles de Téligny and Louise de Coligny, serving as one of the witnesses to their marriage, whilst his humour and intelligence rendered him a favourite of Henry II of France and Charles IX of France.
 He is also notable as one of the Protestant leaders killed in the St. Bartholomew's Day massacre.

-Life
+Early life

-He was born in Paris as son of count François II de La Rochefoucauld.
+He was born in Paris in 1521 as son of count François II de La Rochefoucauld and Anne de Polignac.

+Career

 He became a brilliant soldier, fighting with distinction under Henry II of France during the first three French civil wars.
 According to Brantôme in his youth he found favour in Henry II's court, becoming a knight in the Order of the King, fighting in the king's entourage and having quite a busy military career.
 In 1552 he took part in the siege of Metz as captain of light cavalry.
 He and constable de Montmorency were captured at the Battle of Saint-Quentin on 10 August 1557 - de La Rochefoucauld was then a lieutenant leading a company of gendarmes raised by the Duke of Lorraine.
 In 1550, his position having become untenable due to his Protestantism, he considered leaving the French court and moving to Germany, but Francis II's death and Catherine de Medici's entreaties led him to abandon this plan.

-He became leader of the Huguenot party in 1562 and from then on took part in all the important battles of the first three French Wars of Religion.
+He became a leader of the Huguenot party in 1562 and from then on took part in all the important battles of the first three French Wars of Religion.
 He fought for the House of Bourbon against the House of Lorraine.
 The Prince de Condé was his brother-in-law (de La Rochefoucauld was married to Charlotte de Roucy and the Prince to Éléonore de Roucy, both women being daughters of Charles de Roye, count of Roucy).
 He took part in the blockade of Paris before protecting the Prince in Normandy.
 He fought in the Battle of Dreux, facing the battalion commanded by constable Anne, and the Siege of Orléans, capturing Gergeau.
 He took part in the bataille de Saint-Denis (10 November 1567) before accompanying the prince de Condé to Touraine.